timojuez/hificon/README.md

 If your development only relies on sending commands to the amp, your requirement is purely the hificon package and optionally hificon[autosetup].

+### Test own software on Denon AVRs
+For testing purposes, there is a Denon AVR software dummy that acts like the amp's Telnet protocol.
+Try it with `hifi_shell --protocol .dummy`.

 ## Limitations
 - Currently only Denon protocol devices are being supported.